 What we all have in common is a desire "To increase women's influence, visibility and participation at all levels in the transportation industry through outreach, education, career development and business opportunities."
 We are here to support each other in our efforts and we welcome you to join us.
 The Women in Transportation Committee is open to all those with a desire to connect with other women in the industry and share of their time and talents to help achieve our goals.

-We are proudly supported by the Board of the TLPA and have their full strength and encouragement in our endeavors.
+We are proudly supported by the board of the TLPA and have its full strength and encouragement in our endeavors.
 As with all committees within the TLPA, being part of a smaller group gives us the opportunity to know each other better and to support each other on a more personalized level.
-We host a networking event at each annual conference and communicate via live meetings, e-mails, on-line surveys and conference calls in between.
+We host a networking event at each annual conference and communicate via live meetings, e-mails, online surveys and conference calls in between.
 The issues that affect your business also affect ours and the opportunity to share both problems and solutions is a part of what our committee promotes.

 To view the committee's roster, click here.

 For more information or to contact the co-chairs or a committee member, email us at email@example.com.